-The small towns in El Salvador offer visitors a combination of modern amenities in a colonial setting that fully displays the country’s history.
+The small towns in El Salvador offer visitors a combination of modern amenities in a colonial setting that fully displays the country’s history and culture.
 In these towns, visitors can see glimpses of the country’s past, such as the colonial times and, most recently, the armed conflict of the 1980s.

 The best small towns in El Salvador to visit anytime and explore are Juayua, Suchitoto, Alegria, Panchimalco, Concepcion de Ataco, Apaneca, Nahuizalco, Perquin, La Palma, and Salcoatitan.